psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall support user authentication at LoA 3 or greater as defined in [X.1254];
 1. shall support signed and encrypted ID Tokens

-Editors' note: The following was in the previsous edition but was removed as we now require hybrid flow.
+Editors' note: The following was in the pervious edition but was removed as we now require hybrid flow.

     * shall verify that the pre-registered value for the following names are included in the request object;
         * `resources`: array of resources identifiers that the token will be used against;
-	    * `authz_ep`: the uri to which the authorization request was intended to be sent;
+     * `authz_ep`: the URI to which the authorization request was intended to be sent;
-	    * `token_ep`: the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;
+     * `token_ep`: the URI to which the authorization code will be sent to if 'code' or 'hybrid' flow was used;

 #### 5.2.3 Public Client